Guilhermeslucas/Azure-AI-API-Experiment/README.md

 ## Architecture

 For the better explaining of the application, I'll describe each in divided sections below.
-ADD CONTAINER APP SECTION HERE
+Both the back and the front end were deployed inside [Azure Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) with [Docker](https://www.docker.com/).

 ### Front End